Susan Sauvé Meyer

 Associate Professor of Philosophy and of the Classics

 - History of Moral Philosophy

 I work on Greek and Roman philosophy, with focus on the natural philosophy of the period (especially Aristotle's and the Stoics'), as well as on the ancient ethical tradition.
 My recent Ancient Ethics (Routledge 2008) is a systematic treatment of Plato’s, Aristotle’s, Epicurean, and Stoic ethics designed to serve the interests both of students of ancient philosophy and of specialists in contemporary ethics who seek to understand the differences between Ancient and modern ethical philosophy.
-My current research centers on ancient theories of the emotions and on a translation and commentary on Plato's Laws.
+My current research centers on ancient theories of the emotions and on a translation and commentary on Plato's Laws, Books I-II.

 “Aristotle, Teleology, and Reduction.”
 The Philosophical Review 101, (1992), 791-825

 Aristotle on Moral Responsibility, Oxford: Basil Blackwell, 1993; reissued by Oxford University Press, 2011.

 "Plato on the Law", A Companion to Plato, edited by Hugh Benson.
 Blackwell, 2006, 373-87.

 "Chain of Causes: What is Stoic Fate?" in God and Cosmos in Stoicism, edited by Ricardo Salles, Oxford University Press, 2009, pp. 71-90.